kyungjae-lee/engineers-notebook/cpp-programming/inheritance.md

   * e.g., A savigns account "Is-A" account
 * Generalization
   * Combining similar classes into a single, more general class based on common attributes
-  * The more general class is more abstract, and therefore can be potentially be reused more easily
+  * The more general class is more abstract, and therefore can be potentially be reused more easily.
 * Specialization
   * Creating new classes from existing classes proving more specialized attributes or operations
 * Inheritance or Class Hierarchies